LINYQ0591/LINYQ0591.github.io/_posts/2019-11-18-wavelet-poster-University-of-Alberta.md

 ✍ **Exploration in Wavelet Transform:**

 For example, well-performed quasi-tight framelets could be generated conveniently.
-Thus, I applied fast algorithm of them to **singularity detection and denoising**, which are important in IoT as well.
+Thus, I applied fast algorithm of them to **singularity detection and denoising**.

 Moreover, I designed a box spline quasi-tight framelet method to **detect Dirac edges and hidden edges**, which is robust to noise than many classical methods.